 Giving back to the community is important, and the Turkewitz Law Firm has done this over the years in a number of ways.

-The most prominent has been to raise tens of thousands of dollars for local parks and recreation by creating a half marathon trail race.
-This was the inspiration of firm founder Eric Turkewitz, who is also a veteran marathon runner.
-He approached elected officials back in 2002 with the idea of linking together a series of five Westchester County parks into a giant necklace with a 13-mile loop.
+He has also raised tens of thousands of dollars for local parks and recreation by creating a half marathon trail race.
+(Turkewitz is also a veteran marathon runner.)
+He approached elected officials back in 2002 with the idea of linking together a series of five Westchester County parks into a giant a 13-mile trail loop.

-As of 2016, over 700 runners each year from 15-20 states converge on the system to race the trails, with the funds being used for additional improvements for the benefit of the numerous communities that abut the parks.
+Currently, over 700 runners from 15-20 states annually converge on the system to race the trails with the funds being used for additional improvements for the benefit of the numerous communities that abut the parks.

-You can read about its creation here.
-As of 2017, Turkewitz continues to volunteer his time as the event’s founder and race director and the firm continues to be a sponsor.
+You can read about the race creation here.
+As of 2019, Turkewitz continues to volunteer his time as the event’s founder and race director and the firm continues to be a sponsor.

 The firm has also repeatedly sponsored local youth sports teams, to help keep down costs and encourage broad, community-wide participation.